MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 - Every normally validated post-genesis transaction declares one asset and conserves the input amount exactly; the separate genesis loader is the exception to that validation path.
 - Candidate persistence assigns an ordinary UTXO, deposit, or mint slot to one unfinalized payload hash unless the finalized fork path replaces the earlier candidate.
 - A ghost output key cannot be reused by a different transaction, apart from explicit historical compatibility exceptions.
+- Reference-seeded mint and node-remove outputs commit their finalized anchor transaction in the transaction references and derive their ghost keys from that anchor.
+- A withdrawal submit can have at most one finalized claim, and a newly admitted claim's custodian signature binds both the submit hash and claim data.
 - Every ordinary scripted input supplies enough valid authorizing keys, and special inputs satisfy their type-specific authorization rules.
 - Transaction references point to finalized transactions.
 - Envelope presence in the transient cache is separate from proposal eligibility; finalization-class delivery never queues a new proposal.